alikerr/grex-docs/content/english/connecting/ssh.md

 ssh -XY username@grex.hpc.umanitoba.ca
 {{< /highlight >}}

-Please remember to change **username** in the above command with your Compute Canada (or Alliance) user name.
+Please remember to change **username** in the above command with your Alliance ( CCDB ) user name.

 ### Linux
 ---

 Linux provides the command line SSH package, OpenSSH, which is installed by default in most of the Linux distributions.
-If not, or you are using a very minimal Linux installation, use your package manager to install OpenSSH package.
+If not, or you are using a very minimal Linux installation, use your package manager to install the OpenSSH package.
 In any terminal window **ssh** (as well as **scp** , **sftp** ) commands should work.
 To connect to Grex, use:

 {{< highlight bash >}}
 ssh -XY username@grex.hpc.umanitoba.ca
 {{< /highlight >}}

-Similarly to the above, please remember to change **username** in the above command with your Compute Canada (or Alliance) user name.
+Similarly to the above, please remember to change **username** in the above command with your  Alliance ( CCDB ) user name.

 ### SSH keys
 ---

-You can manage your SSH keys (adding key pairs, editing known_hosts etc.) in the __$HOME/.ssh__ directory.
-The Alliance (Compute Canada) user documentation has several pages on managing [SSH keys](https://docs.alliancecan.ca/wiki/Using_SSH_keys_in_Linux) and [creating SSH tunnels](https://docs.alliancecan.ca/wiki/SSH_tunnelling).
-Note that if ssh keys are set on CCDB, they should work on the Alliance clusters but not on Grex.
-This feature is not implemented yet on Grex.
-Instead of CCDB, on Grex one can install ssh keys [locally](https://docs.alliancecan.ca/wiki/Using_SSH_keys_in_Linux#Installing_locally)
+To avoid entering passwords and to increase the security of your SSH connections, you can use SSH key-based authentication on Grex and the Alliance systems.
+In key-based authentication, a pair of cryptographic keys (a private key and a public key) is used.
+The public key can be shared with anyone, but the private key is secret and should be kept securely, only on your client machine.

+To connect to an HPC machine, the system must have your public key.
+The preferred method for providing this is to deposit your public key (or keys) in the Alliance's CCDB.
+The Alliance (Compute Canada) user documentation has several pages on [managing SSH keys](https://docs.alliancecan.ca/wiki/Using_SSH_keys_in_Linux) .

+You can also manage your SSH keys (adding key pairs, editing known_hosts, etc.) locally on an HPC system in the __$HOME/.ssh__ directory.
+However, centralized key management via CCDB is the recommended approach.
+Additionally, for using robot nodes for automation workloads, SSH keys via CCDB are required, as password authentication and local SSH keys will not work.

 ### Windows